CorndelWithSoftwire/DevOps-Course-FAQs/Modules/Module_11_Security/Project_Exercise/hints.md

 If it is, then it sounds like a genuine error; checking that you've set the right environment variables is usually a good starting point, otherwise look at the hints for debugging a broken deployed application.

-If your App Service still isn't working take a look at the [hints for Module 9](/Modules/Module_09_Cloud/Project_Exercise/hints.md) too.
+If your App Service still isn't working take a look at the [hints for the Cloud Exercise](../../Module_08_Cloud/Project_Exercise/hints.md) too.
 </details>